MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/migrate-live.md

 ## Migrate a VM between clusters

+### Live migration with shared storage:

-Migrate a VM between clusters.
-Note that the VM temporarily loses its high availability status.
+When you migrate a VM between clusters, note that the VM temporarily loses its high availability status.
 Therefore, a host failure during the migration causes the virtual machine to become unavailable.
-For live migration between clusters, you should use SMB 3.0 file shares as the storage location.
+For live migration with shared storage, you must use SMB 3.0 file shares as the storage location.
 Because the storage does not have to be migrated, the time in which high availability status cannot be guaranteed is very short.

 1. In **VMs and Services** > **All Hosts**, click the cluster node from which you want to migrate.
 2. In **VMs**, click the running VM that you want to migrate.
 Start the machine if it's not running.